iCebka/herd_tracking_system/README.md

 Pressing the U key opens a small GUI to resize the sheep, make their number labels visible or disappear, and cause deaths.
 These will be, after a certain time, detected by the program, in the same way as the exits from the protected area.

 By closing the simulation window, a new numerical input can be entered to start another simulation.
 Additionally, a csv file will have been created with records of the sheep's positions every 5 seconds during the simulation.

+# About the simulation
+The simulation was based on simplifications regarding the movement of the sheep, in particular, a simple linear movement was assumed.
+The Boids model was the basis of the simulation.
+Sheep base their movements on interactions of separation, cohesion and alignment with the rest of the sheep, which makes them form small sub-herds within the entire flock.